-Japanese beds are renowned in Japan for being a staple in every bedroom Besides the tatami mat and kakebuton, the futon (shikibuton), is one of the best futon mattresses you can actually sleep on or use for leisure.
+Japanese beds are renowned around the world and in Japan for being a popular form of bedding that emphasizes simplicity in design and spine-aligning comfort.
+Besides the tatami mat and kakebuton, the futon (shikibuton), is one of the best futon mattresses you can actually sleep on or use for leisure.

 This futon has its origins from Japan, often used as a floor bed or bed topper, this lightweight and flexible sleeping mat is a pleasure to have in your home.
 Pair it with a tatami mat or simply lay the sleeping mat in the living room for instant comfort and back relief.